alexrutar/texproject/README.md

 If you want to edit parameters of your document (such as citation files, additional macro sets, or other features), run
 ```
-tpr config
+tpr template edit
 ```
 to open the project template file in your `$EDITOR`.
 When the file is closed, the project is automatically updated.
-For project backwards compatibility, this will not overwrite existing linked files.
+Note that this will not overwrite existing linked files.

 If you want to overwrite existing files, the `tpr import` function may be useful.
 For instance, to update the `tikz` macro file, you would run